crisperdue/prooftoys-site/content/drinking.md

 someone who drinks as little as anyone else.
 We can then consider whether it is true when everyone drinks and whether it is true when at least one person does not drink at all.
-In fact, every non-drinker has the extraordinary-sounding property in the theorem's statement.
+In fact, every non-drinker has the exceptional-sounding property in the theorem's statement.

 Our computer-based proof works backward from the goal, transforming the assumptions until they are known to be true.
 It uses some of the